yunke-wang/SAIL/README.md

-# Robust Adersarial Imitation Learning via Adaptively-Selected Demonstrations
+# Robust Adversarial Imitation Learning via Adaptively-Selected Demonstrations
-This repository contains the PyTorch code for the paper "Robust Adersarial Imitation Learning via Adaptively-Selected Demonstrations" in IJCAI 2021.
+This repository contains the PyTorch code for the paper "Robust Adversarial Imitation Learning via Adaptively-Selected Demonstrations" in IJCAI 2021.

 ## Requirements
 Experiments were run with Python 3.7 and these packages: